mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 complex, recurrent, multi-bit circuits with elements like bit-selects, slicing and splicing is very challenging.
 TaMaRa approaches this on a "best effort" basis, but is currently unable to handle all wiring types present in Yosys.
 In essence, the wiring logic is similar to performing "surgery" on the circuit;
 cutting and splicing complicated RTLIL primitives that can be challenging to re-attach correctly.
-The wiring logic remains the single biggest limitation in the TaMaRa algorithm, and is often the sole reason that more complex circuits cannot yet be processed.

 The first step of the wiring process is to insert the majority voter, which was covered separately in the prior section @sec:voterinsertion.
 Specifically, the voter cut point is determined from the earlier backwards